Jerry-GK/ClearC/ReadMe.md

-G-- is a compiler for a simplized C languagel, C--.
+G-- is a compiler for a simplized C language, C--.
 To be finished.